Lesson 14

 What do you suppose it means to be a “Fisher of Men?”

-It should be pointed out that Peter, Andrew, James and John were unskilled as teachers, preachers or theologians.
-It does not indicate whether they had any formal education beyond what someone would normally receive at an early age in that culture.
-Yet Jesus picked them.
+It is necessary to point out that Simon/Peter, Andrew, James and John were unskilled as teachers, preachers or theologians.
+The Gospel never indicates whether they had any formal education beyond what someone would normally receive at an early age in that culture.
+Yet, these are the ones picked by Jesus.

-Like unformed clay in the potter’s hand, where it is placed on the potter’s wheel and molded to become a usable vessel.
+Like unformed clay in the potter’s hand, it is placed on the potter’s wheel and molded to become a usable vessel.
 Likewise, Jesus begins to mold the disciples.
 Jesus observes His disciples first.
 He would test them as in the case of St. Peter He makes a request for him to go out into the deep water and drop His nets.
-The initial disciples who be the apostles would later go on to establish the Church Jesus desired.
+These are the ones He calls, the initial disciples who became the apostles and would later go on to establish the Church Jesus desired.

 What does this point say to me about my own nothingness?